replicatedhq/help-center/content/docs/native/distributing-an-application/airgapped-installations.md

 ---
 date: "2016-07-03T04:02:20Z"
 title: "Airgapped Installations"
-description: "The steps required of the end customer to install a Replicated application into an air gapped environment."
+description: "The steps required of the end customer to install a Replicated application into an airgapped environment."
-index: "docs"
-hideFromList: true
+weight: "312"
 categories: [ "Distributing an Application" ]
-tags: ["Installing Replicated", "Airgapped Environment"]
+index: "docs/native"
 ---

 An "airgapped" environment is a network that has no path to inbound or outbound internet traffic at all.